JeanRivera23/Meal123_V2/README.md

 # Meal 123

-Meal 123 is an easy to use application that takes the guesswork out of planning and shopping for healthy meals.
+Cooking is a big part of my routine but with a busy schedule I wanted to make it a less time consuming endeavor.
+Meal123 is an easy to use application that takes the guesswork out of planning meals.
+It allows you to search and compile your own mealplan.
+This is still a work in progress.

 Features:

-* Generates weekly or monthly meal plans tailored to your dietary needs
+* Users can search and compile weekly meal plans

+* Responsive design that considers both UI/UX

+To Dos:

+* Incorporate web scraping to recipe search process

-* Generates a grocery list organized by categories such as dairy, meat, fresh produce and frozen produce for ease of shopping
+* Generate a grocery list organized by categories for ease of shopping

-* Checkout with peapod or freshdirect

-* Pin recipes to your Pinterest account

-* Access recipe pins from your Pinterest account and incorporate into your meal plans
+* Make site pinnable and able to access Pinterest recipe pins from user's Pinterest account

 Application Specs:

+* HTML5 & CSS3 (no frameworks)

+* Ruby, Ruby on Rails

-* HTML, CSS, JS, Ruby on Rails, ActiveRecord and Devise
+* ActiveRecord and Devise

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployed onto Heroku